ragalquthami-maker/simple-robotic-dog-design-/README.md

-# simple-robotic-dog-design-
-Preliminary mechanical design for a simple quadruped robot
 # Simple Robotic Dog — Preliminary Mechanical Design

 This is my initial mechanical design for a simple quadruped robot, done as coursework.
 The main goal was to understand the basic mechanics that let a robot stand and walk.